- Omega-3s from land and sea: A key distinction

 - The body can only can make small amounts of EPA from ALA, and most people don't convert dietary EPA into ample — or even substantial — amounts of DHA.
 Typically, less than 10 percent of the EPA the body makes from ALA gets made into DHA.

-However, two groups of people who convert larger amounts of dietary ALA into EPA, and convert more of that EPA into DHA:
+This rate at which dietary ALA gets converted into EPA and DHA ranges from one to 10 percent, and varies by your gender, genetic profile, and overall diet.
+That said, two groups of people who convert larger amounts of dietary ALA into EPA, and convert more of that EPA into DHA:

 - Pregnant and nursing women convert about 10 percent of their dietary ALA into EPA and DHA, versus one to five percent in their peers.